 The River Theater was conceived as a space where the streetscape folds down to the river.
 It offers pedestrians connectivity to the water's edge, while trees provide greenery and shade.
-The area has the capacity to seat more than 750 people in the occurrence of riverside events.
+The area has the capacity to seat more than 750 people during the occurrence of riverside events.

-Three continuous, linear ArborSystem planters were built into the stairs to support the 17 honey locust trees that punctuate the staircase.
 A water-harvesting system collects the stormwater drained from the River Theater in an underneath structure, which is stored and supplied as irrigation to the trees.

 GreenBlue Urban are proud to have been involved in such an iconic case study, thanks to all involved in implementing and providing long-term canopy growth for future generations.